Paperspace/gradient-cli/README.md

     gradient run myscript.py --name my_new_job --project myproject --machineType P5000 \
      --container paperspace/tensorflow-python`

+Note: this functionality is deprecated and will not be available in future releases

 See the [Gradient docs](https://docs.paperspace.com/gradient/jobs/about) documentation for the full list of jobs create options that can be specified.